top of page

 • Transcripts of all education related to genetics, both graduate and undergraduate

-• Specialty practice clinical hours:
+• Specialty "Genetics" practice clinical hours:

 • Continuing Education in genomic content within the past 3 years:

-• 30 CEUs/CGN
+• 30 CEUs

 • Minimum of three (3) professional development genetics or genomics-related activities within the previous 3 years

-• Case study exemplars:
+• Case Study Exemplars:

 • Legal/Ethical considerations